 What is hypersensitivity pneumonitis?

-- Individuals working in lumber mills or who strip wood
+- Work in lumber mills or strip wood.

 Symptoms and Causes

 Symptoms of hypersensitivity pneumonitis can be acute or chronic.
 Acute symptoms come on within a few hours of being around an allergen and last a few hours or days.
 Chronic symptoms can develop slowly and get worse over time.

 - Shortness of breath, especially with exertion or activity.

 - Weight loss.

 - Finger or toe clubbing.

 Acute hypersensitivity pneumonitis might feel like the flu.
 Chronic HP can develop gradually and may be harder to pinpoint.
 You might notice that you get short of breath easier than you used to or that you have a cough or fatigue that’s slowly gotten worse.